jthack/hydeout/_posts/2023-07-30-virtual-influence.md

 ---

 ![](https://i.imgur.com/PYvwfY5.png){: width="400" }
-The saying "You are the sum of the five people you spend the most time with," is still true, but has been redefined by the digital world.
+The saying "You’re the average of the five people spend the most time with" is still true, but has been redefined by the digital world.

 ## The Impact of Digital Influencers